pysan3/neorg-templates/README.md

 - [templar.nvim](https://github.com/vigoux/templar.nvim)

-### I want to use this plugin for other filetypes!
+### Q. I want to use this plugin for other filetypes!

 Most of the code related to luasnip and template loading mechanism is written inside